MILJØ100 Introduction to Environment Sciences

 About this course

-MILJØ100 is the introductory course for the bachelor's program in environmental science and environmental radioactivity.
-The course sheds light on interdisciplinary issues related to the UN's sustainability goals and focuses on connections between climate and environment and how human activity affects the natural environment.
-A general introduction to various topics in geosciences, soil science, biology, water resources, renewable energy and radioactivity in the environment is given.
-Scientific method, ecosystem functions, food production, pollution and water quality are important topics covered.
-The subject emphasizes system understanding and critical thinking, where sustainable development, climate change, biodiversity, pollution, global perspective, population growth, nature and valuing the natural basis are central.
-The August block consists of lectures, field days (sampling, data collection and theory), writing course, sustainability seminar, excursion with overnight stay (company visit) and selection and presentation of a theme for the term paper.
-The autumn semester is structured according to various environmental science themes.
-Each theme consists of two double hours of lectures, a double hour of practical exercises related to collected data material or given cases and a double hour of discussion or presentation of questions related to environmental issues, sustainability and global change.
-The students work in groups on the term paper, which is delivered and presented halfway through the semester.
+MILJØ100 is the introductory course for the bachelor's programs in environmental science and radioactivity and the environment.
+The subject sheds light on interdisciplinary issues related to the UN's sustainability goals and focuses on connections between climate and environment and how human activity affects the natural environment.
+A general introduction to various topics within geosciences, soil science, biology, water resources and radioactivity in the environment is given, where the interaction between different disciplines is central.
+The course emphasizes system understanding and critical thinking.
+Sustainable development, climate change, biodiversity, pollution and water quality, nuclear power, food production and population growth are important topics that are addressed.
+The course takes place in the August block with a subsequent autumn parallel: I) The August block consists of lectures, field days (sampling, data collection and theory), writing course with introduction to the library service, sustainability seminar, excursion with overnight stay (natural resources, projects and company visits) and selection and presentation of a theme for the term paper.
+The students work in groups on the term paper, which is delivered and presented halfway through the autumn semester.
+II) The autumn semester is structured in five environmental science themes: Ecology and environmental science; Radioactivity and the environment; Climate and environment; Nutrients and food production; Contamination.
+Each topic begins with lectures followed by practical group exercises related to collected data material or topic-relevant issues.
+The exercises include problem solving, discussion and presentation (oral and written).

 Learning outcome

-After passing the course, students must possess the following knowledge and skills:
+After completing the course, students must have the following learning outcomes:

 Knowledge:

-4. Students know the importance of key biogeochemical processes and how human activity such as pollution, population growth and land use affect the natural environment.
+4. Students know and can explain central processes and mechanisms in the natural environment and how human activity such as pollution, population growth and land use affect the natural environment and climate.

-Through lectures, data collection, practical exercises, presentations and group work with subsequent written submission, students can apply environmental science knowledge to analyze and evaluate simple but central challenges and opportunities related to human activity and sustainable development.
+With a background in lectures, data collection in the field, practical exercises, presentations and written submissions, students can apply environmental science knowledge to analyze and evaluate simple but central challenges and opportunities related to human activity and sustainable development.

 • Learning activities